Matthias Kusch

 Matthias W. Kusch is an American politician and former firefighter serving as a member of the Hawaii House of Representatives from the 1st district.
-A Democrat, he was appointed by Governor Josh Green to fill the vacancy caused by Mark Nakashima's death and re-appointed following Nakashima's posthumous re-election in 2024.
+A Democrat, he was appointed by Governor Josh Green to fill the vacancy caused by Mark Nakashima's death, and re-appointed following Nakashima's posthumous unopposed re-election in 2024.

+Kusch attended high school in Davis, California, then graduated from California State University, Chico in 1989.
+In 2022, he ran for district 2 of the Hawaii County Council, but lost to Jenn Kagiwada.